-The maximum depth of plant colonization is 9.50 feet in 2018 (Table 1 and Figure 3).
-Rooted vegetation was found at 176 of the 210 sample sites with depth ≤ the maximum depth of plant colonization (83.81% of sites).
+The maximum depth of plant colonization is 10.5 feet in 2018 (Table 1 and Figure 3) and was very similar to the 2011 value (Table 3).
+Rooted vegetation was found at 180 of the 200 sample sites with depth ≤ the maximum depth of plant colonization (90.0% of sites).
 These sites are displayed as a black dot within a circle on Figure 4.
 This indicates that although availability of appropriate depth may limit the distribution of plants, it is not the only habitat factor involved.
 Substrate is another feature that influences plant distribution (e.g., soft substrate often harbors more plants than hard substrate).
 Figures 5 presents the substrates encountered during the aquatic plant survey (mud, sand, or rock).

-Table 2 provides information about the frequency of occurrence of the plant species recorded in the lake in 2018, respectively.
-Several metrics are provided, including total number of sites in which each species was found and frequency of occurrence at sites \leq the maximum depth of rooted vegetation.
-This frequency metric is standardized as a "relative frequency" (also in Table 2) by dividing the frequency of occurrence for a given species by the sum of frequency of occurrence for all plants and multiplying by 100 to form a percentage.
+Table 2 provides information about the frequency of occurrence of the plant species recorded in the lake in 2018.
+Several metrics are provided, including total number of sites in which each species was found and frequency of occurrence at sites ≤ the maximum depth of rooted vegetation.
+This frequency metric is standardized as a "relative frequency" (also shown in Table 2) by dividing the frequency of occurrence for a given species by the sum of frequency of occurrence for all plants and multiplying by 100 to form a percentage.
 The resulting relative frequencies for all species total 100%.
 The relative frequencies for the plant species collected with a rake in 2011 and 2018 are graphically displayed on Figure 6.
-This display shows that Vallisneria Americana (Wild celery) had the highest relative frequency followed by Ceratophyllum demersum, (Coontail) in 2018.
-In 2011, Potamogeton zosteriformis (Flat-stem pondweed) had the highest relative frequency followed by Elodea canadensis (Common waterweed).
-These changes reflect natural fluctuations of the individual populations and are no cause for concern.
-They simply indicate a dynamic plant community.
-In fact, the plant communities of 2011 and 2018 are remarkably similar as judged by the various data.
-Figure 7 displays the sampling sites with emergent and floating aquatic plants.
+This display shows that Vallisneria americana (Wild celery) had the highest relative frequency followed by Najas flexilis (Slender naiad) in 2018.
+In 2011, Elodea Canadensis (Common waterweed) and Najas flexilis (Slender naiad) had the highest relative frequency.
+The lowest relative frequencies are at the far right of the graph for 2018.
+The plant communities of 2011 and 2018 are remarkably similar.
+Any difference seen reflect natural fluctuations of the individual populations and indicate a dynamic plant community.
+Figure 7 displays sampling sites with emergent and floating aquatic plants.
 As examples of individual species distributions, we show the occurrences of a few of the most frequently and least frequently encountered plants in Figures 8-14.

 "Species richness" is the term given to the total number of species in a given area.
 For example, the total number of plant species in a lake would be its plant species richness.
 Generally speaking, a high species richness means high biodiversity and this is considered a healthy and desirable condition in an ecosystem.
 But species richness doesn't tell the whole story.
 As an example, consider the plant communities of two hypothetical ponds each with 1,000 individual plants representing ten plant species (in other words, richness is 10).
 In the first pond each of the ten species populations is comprised of 100 individuals.
 In the second pond, Species #1 has a population of 991 individuals and each of the other nine species is represented by one individual plant.
-Intuitively, we would say that first pond is more diverse because there is more

-"even" distribution of individual species.
+Intuitively, we would say that first pond is more diverse because there is more "even" distribution of individual species.
 The "Simpson Diversity Index" takes into account both richness and evenness in estimating diversity.
 It is based on a plant's relative frequency in a lake.
 The closer the Simpson Diversity Index is to 1, the more diverse the plant community.
-Simpson Diversity Index for Twin Island Lake aquatic plants was 0.86 in 2018 (Table 1) which indicates a diverse aquatic plant community.
-The 2011 value was 0.87 showing good stability in this parameter over time.
+The Simpson Diversity Index for Dunn Lake aquatic plants is 0.88 (Table 1) which indicates a diverse aquatic plant community.
+It had the same value in 2011 (Table 3)